-Each week you will complete a short writing assignment that develops your ability to apply and communicate evaluation concepts and methods and/or reflect on your experiences, perceptions, and actions to learn from them.
-I will provide you with detailed instructions for completing the assignments in class on the date listed in the table below.
-The instruction document will also be available in the Assignments area in D2L.
-Submit completed writing assignments area due by 9:00am on their due dates.
+You will complete 10 topical writing assignments that develop your ability to apply and communicate evaluation concepts and methods and/or reflect on your experiences, perceptions, and actions to learn from them.
+I will provide you with detailed instructions for completing the assignments in class on the date listed in the table above.
+The instruction documents will also be available in D2L.
+Submit completed writing assignments through the D2L module for the week the assignment is due.
+The writing assignments are due by 9:00am on their due dates.